anwarabdullahn/go-fitbyte/README.md

     ```

 2. **Open in a Dev Container**

-    - Open the project in a [Dev Container](https://containers.dev/) for a ready-to-use development environment.
+    Open the project in a [Dev Container](https://containers.dev/) for a ready-to-use development environment.
     - Install the "Dev Containers" extension in VS Code.
     - Press `CTRL + SHIFT + P`, then select `Rebuild and Reopen in Container` (or `Reopen in Container`).

 3. **Start Developing**
     ```bash
-    # Run development using hot reload
+    # Run development using hot reload inside dev container shell
     air
     # Open http://localhost:3000 for web view
     ```